nickbrandt/GitLab/doc/user/group/epics/index.md

   - To reveal the child epics and issues, select the chevron (**>**) next to a parent epic.
   - To see a breakdown of open and closed items, hover over the total counts.

-  NOTE:
     The number provided here includes all epics associated with this project.
 The number includes epics for which users may not yet have permission.

 - [**Roadmap**](#roadmap-in-epics): a roadmap view of child epics which have start and due dates.
   Appears if you have access to [multi-level epics](#multi-level-child-epics).